mdavezac/LaDa/sphinx-doc/source/pyapi/vasp/incar-attr.rst

    .. py:attribute:: Incar.ediff

-      See the documentation for :py:class:`Ediff`.
+      See the documentation for :py:class:`~lada.vasp.incar.Ediff`.

    .. py:attribute:: Incar.ediffg

-      See the documentation for :py:class:`Ediffg`.
+      See the documentation for :py:class:`~lada.vasp.incar.Ediffg`.

    .. py:attribute:: Incar.encut

-      See the documentation for :py:class:`Encut`.
+      See the documentation for :py:class:`~lada.vasp.incar.Encut`.

    .. py:attribute:: Incar.encutgw

-      See the documentation for :py:class:`EncutGW`.
+      See the documentation for :py:class:`~lada.vasp.incar.EncutGW`.

    .. py:attribute:: Incar.fftgrid

-      See the documentation for :py:class:`FFTGrid`.
+      See the documentation for :py:class:`~lada.vasp.incar.FFTGrid`.

    .. py:attribute:: Incar.ispin